 ‘Why were you coming to see me?’ she asked him.
 She could feel his breath on her cheek.

 ‘For the same reason you were coming to see me, I guess.
-I suddenly realised there was so much to organise.
-So much we hadn’t talked about.’
+There is so much to organise.
+So much we haven’t talked about.’

 ‘Like what we’re going to take, what we might need, what we might need to leave behind.’

 She nodded.
 Then she turned her head to whisper back, ‘I suppose it depends how long we think we’re likely to be gone?’